Choosing a trainer or coach...

 - Golf - repetitive injury prevention/rehab, winter maintenance, season prep

-- MMA - grip and wrist strength, flexibility/mobility/joint health, VO2 efficiency
+- MMA - grip and wrist strength, flexibility/mobility/joint health

 - Downhill Skiing - injury rehab/workarounds, knee stability